Induced subgraphs and tree decompositions XI. Local structure in even-hole-free graphs of large treewidth: Introduction

 Graphs in this paper have finite vertex sets, no loops and no parallel edges.
 Let $G=(V(G),E(G))$ be a graph.
-For $X \subseteq V(G)$, we denote by $G[X]$ the subgraph of $G$ induced by $X$, and by $G \setminus X$ the induced subgraph of $G$ obtained by removing $X$.
-We use induced subgraphs and their vertex sets interchangeably.
-For graphs $G$ and $H$, we say $G$ \emph{contains} $H$ if $G$ has an induced subgraph isomorphic to $H$, and we say $G$ is \emph{$H$-free} if $G$ does not contain $H$.
-For a family $\mathcal{H}$ of graphs, we say $G$ is \textit{$\mathcal{H}$-free} if $G$ is $H$-free for every $H \in \mathcal{H}$.
-A class of graphs is \textit{hereditary} if it is closed under isomorphism and taking induced subgraphs, or equivalently, if it is the class of all $\mathcal{H}$-free graphs for some other family $\mathcal{H}$ of graphs.
+For $X\subseteq V(G)$, we use both $X$ and $G[X]$ to denote the subgraph of $G$ induced on $X$, and we write $G\setminus X$ for the graph obtained from $G$ by removing the vertices in $X$.
+We say that $G$ \textit{contains} a graph $H$ if $H$ is isomorphic to an induced subgraph of $G$; otherwise, we say $G$ is \textit{$H$-free}.
+The \textit{treewidth} of a graph $G$, denoted $\tw(G)$, is the smallest $w\in \poi\cup \{0\}$ for which there is a tree $T$ and a non-null subtree $T_v$ of $T$ for each vertex $v$ of $G$, such that the subtrees corresponding to adjacent vertices intersect, and each vertex of $T$ belongs to at most $w+1$ of the subtrees.

-The \textit{treewidth} of a graph $G$ (denoted by $\tw(G)$) is the smallest integer $w\geq 1$ for which one may choose a tree $T$ as well as an assignment $(T_v:v\in V(G))$ of non-empty subtrees of $T$ to the vertices of $G$, with the following specifications. \begin{enumerate}[(T1), leftmargin=15mm, rightmargin=7mm] \item For every edge $uv\in E(G)$, $T_u$ and $T_v$ share at least one vertex.

-\item For every $x\in V(T)$, there are at most $w+1$ vertices $v\in V(G)$ for which $x\in V(T_v)$. \end{enumerate} In more intuitive terms, the treewidth of $G$ is the optimized ``load'' imposed on each node of an underlying tree $T$ in a representation of $G$ as (a subgraph of) the intersection graph of subtrees of $T$.

-Treewidth is widely recognized as a fundamental graph invariant.
-Initially a part of Robertson and Seymour's graph minors project, the notion of treewidth has gained independent significance over time, partly due to the convenient structural \cite{RS-GMV} and algorithmic \cite{Bodlaender1988DynamicTreewidth} properties of graphs with small treewidth.

-This also motivates exploring the opposite perspective: What characteristics prevent a graph from having small treewidth?
-The typical answer to this question, as well as its analogues for other width parameters, is to certify large treewidth by a local obstruction which is structurally less complex than the host graph, yet its treewidth is still relatively large.
-The prototypical example of this approach is the \textit{Grid Theorem} of Robertson and Seymour \cite{RS-GMV}, Theorem~\ref{wallminor} below, which says that in minor-closed (and subgraph-closed) graph classes, the only obstructions to bounded treewidth are the ``basic'' ones: the $t$-by-$t$ square grid for minors and subdivisions of the $t$-by-$t$ hexagonal grid for subgraphs.
-The $t$-by-$t$ hexagonal grid is also referred to as the \textit{$t$-by-$t$ wall}, denoted by $W_{t\times t}$ (see Figure~\ref{fig:Grid+Wall}, and also \cite{wallpaper} for full definitions).

-\begin{theorem}[Robertson and Seymour \cite{RS-GMV}] For every integer $t\geq 1$, every graph of sufficiently large treewidth contains the $t$-by-$t$ square grid as a minor, or equivalently, a subdivision of $W_{t\times t}$ as a subgraph. \end{theorem}